DWNU: 2010–2014: Win Radio

-On November 8, 2010, 107.5 FM rebranded as 107.5 Win Radio, following NU 107's final sign-off.
+On November 9, 2010, the station went back on air with a mass-based format, with the branding unveiled as 107.5 Win Radio the following day.

-Managed by Manny Luzon, who became EVP and COO on October 10, 2010, Win Radio aimed to be a “more decent mainstream frequency” with “responsible programming,” avoiding songs with “double meaning.”
+Managed by ZimZam Management, Inc. of Manny Luzon, who became EVP and COO on October 10, 2010, Win Radio aimed to be a “more decent mainstream frequency” with “responsible programming,” avoiding songs with “double meaning.”
 Just four months after its launch, it ranked #7 in the March 2011 KBP Radio Research Council survey.

 On June 26, 2014, Win Radio ceased broadcasting on 107.5 FM and moved to 91.5 FM two days later, taking over the former 91.5 Big Radio frequency.